tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - create search by material on budgets use cases []
 - create mass replacement of materials on budgets []
 - create supervisor entity to search data []
+- adjust response to fetch budgets by project number []

 # Test 1 file